-Stroke research is an important part pf the stroke services at Salford and a wide range of studies involving stroke and the emergency conditions affecting the brain take place here.
+Research is an important part of stroke services across the NCA and a wide range of studies involving stroke and the emergency conditions affecting the brain take place here.

 For more information, please call us on 0161 206 2188 or email email@example.com.